vinhbt/release-android-library/README.md

 release-android-library
 =======================

-Remote script to create a maven compatible release of an android library (aar).
+Remote script to create a maven compatible release of an android library (aar or jar) with optional dependency support.

 This release comes in a zip or exploded form and is only created locally inside your own build folder.
 You can these use these files to release to JCenter or Maven Central.

-Matching blog post here: [blog.blundell-apps.com/locally-release-an-android-library-for-jcenter-or-maven-central-inclusion/](http://blog.blundell-apps.com/locally-release-an-android-library-for-jcenter-or-maven-central-inclusion/)
+Matching blog post: [Publish Android library to BinTray (JCenter), AAR vs. JAR and optional dependency](http://theartofdev.com/2015/02/19/publish-android-library-to-bintray-jcenter-aar-vs-jar-and-optional-dependency/), update to original blog post by Blundell: [Locally release an Android Library for JCenter or Maven Central inclusion](http://blog.blundell-apps.com/locally-release-an-android-library-for-jcenter-or-maven-central-inclusion/).

 ####adding to your library
 ```
 apply plugin: 'com.android.library'

 ext {
-    PUBLISH_GROUP_ID = 'com.blundell'
+    PUBLISH_GROUP_ID = 'com.namespace'
     PUBLISH_ARTIFACT_ID = 'example-library-name'
     PUBLISH_VERSION = '1.0.0'
 }